hbctraining/scRNA-seq/lessons/09_merged_SC_marker_identification.md

 - **max_pval:**
 - **minimump_p_val:**

+>**NOTE:** Since each cell is being treated as a replicate this will result in inflated p-values within each group!
+A gene may have an incredibly low p-value < 1e-50 but that doesn't translate as a highly reliable marker gene.

+When looking at the output, **we suggest looking for markers with large differences in expression between `pct.1` and `pct.2` and larger fold changes**.
+For instance if `pct.1` = 0.90 and `pct.2` = 0.80, it may not be as exciting of a marker.
+However, if `pct.2` = 0.1 instead, the bigger difference would be more convincing.
+Also, of interest is if the majority of cells expressing the marker is in my cluster of interest.
+If `pct.1` is low, such as 0.3, it may not be as interesting.
+Both of these are also possible parameters to include when running the function, as described above.

+### Adding Gene Annotations

 It can be helpful to add columns with gene annotation information.
 In order to do that we will have you [download this file](https://github.com/hbctraining/scRNA-seq/raw/master/data/annotation.csv) to your `data` folder by right clicking and "Save as..".
 Then load it in to your R environment:

 ```r
 annotations <- read.csv("data/annotation.csv")